HelloElwin/HelloElwin.github.io/_posts/2022-02-14-first-post.md

 date: 2022-02-14
 ---

-## Some mathmatical technique of proof
+## Some mathmatical techniques of proof

 This is a test post.
 However, it's not only for test, because: